KonnexionsGmbH/docker_images_pub/docker_images/kxn_dev/README.md

 Resolving deltas: 100% (33/33), done.
 ```

-- If we use the same path - where `.gitconfig` and `.git-credentials` exist - as in Step 3, `git` access (clone/push/pull) doesn't ask for username/password anymore.
+- If we use the same path - where `git/config` and `git/credentials` exist - as in Step 3, `git` access (clone/push/pull) doesn't ask for username/password anymore.

 ## 4 Working inside a running Konnexions development container